2mal3/No-Lag/README.md

 By default, all farm animals, bosses, decorative entities, pets, near entities and entities with names are not deleted.
 However, all are frozen if they are too far away from a player, except if they are an end boss or have the name **ignore**.
 Additionally, all entities that are within 64 blocks of an armor stand named **ignore** will not be frozen.

 All settings and actions can be done via the in game GUI.
-To open it, you just have to type command `/function #2mal3:nola/menu` into the chat (only works with command permissions).
+To open it, you just have to type command `/function #nola:menu` into the chat (only works with command permissions).

 ## 📝 Methods to reduce lag:
 - Entities that are too far away from a player are frozen